 Bitibu’s domicile country is unclear.
 Moreover, we have not been able to find any information on the team or the company behind this exchange.
 These circumstances are, at least taken together, red flags.
 Accordingly, we recommend all visitors to be careful and form their own opinion on whether Bitibu is a legitimate exchange our not.
 The reason for saying that is that historically, most of the exchanges that have turned out to be frauds have generally not provided any information about the team members, the company behind it or the country it’s from (as that would make it easier to pursue legal action against the exchange).

 On the date of first writing this review (18 December 2018), Bitibu’s 24 hour trading volume was quite low (USD 530,000).
 This placed it on no. 157 of the world’s exchanges based on 24 hour trading volume.
-However, on the date of last updating this review (11 June 2019), the the volume had increased with more than 33 times and was sitting at USD 17.6 million.
-This placed it on place no. 88 in the list of the exchanges with the highest 24 hour trading volume in the world.
+However, on the date of last updating this review (20 March 2020, right in the middle of the crisis with COVID-19), the the volume had increased with more than 33 times and was sitting at USD 17.6 million.
+This placed it on place no. 88 in Coinmarketcap's list of the exchanges with the highest 24 hour trading volume in the world.
 That is a very impressive development.

 Bitibu focuses a lot on being “simple”, probably as many investors perceive cryptocurrency exchanges as overly complex.